-Top Gear featured a lengthy gag about how presenter James May's idea of a porn film would have the boiler repairman meet the lonely housewife in her negligee and.... repair the boiler.
+- Top Gear featured a lengthy gag about how presenter James May's idea of a porn film would have the boiler repairman meet the lonely housewife in her negligee and... repair the boiler.

 James May: Might do.
 What's wrong with that?

-Called back to in an episode of James May's Man Lab, where May builds a home theatre and then shoots a film to show as his premiere which consists of a woman's boiler going out, a plumber coming to fix it, and her towel falling off while he is trying to work.
+- Called back to in an episode of James May's Man Lab, where May builds a home theatre and then shoots a film to show as his premiere which consists of a woman's boiler going out, a plumber coming to fix it, and her towel falling off while he is trying to work.

 Rule 3: Do not distract the workman.

-An episode of Malcolm in the Middle subverts this, with Francis forcing a porn director to shoot the delivery man actually delivering food (and attempting to act, while thoroughly confused) so as not to offend the owners of the hotel where the shoot is taking place.
+- An episode of Malcolm in the Middle subverts this, with Francis forcing a porn director to shoot the delivery man actually delivering food (and attempting to act, while thoroughly confused) so as not to offend the owners of the hotel where the shoot is taking place.

-In Glee, Puck uses his job as a pool cleaner as an opportunity to service older women.
+- In Glee, Puck uses his job as a pool cleaner as an opportunity to service older women.

-Subverted on Pee-Wee's Playhouse when Jimmy Smits, as the Authorized Conky Repairman is asked by Miss Yvonne if that's a wrench in his pocket, to which he responds "Oh there it is."
+- Subverted on Pee-wee's Playhouse when Jimmy Smits, as the Authorized Conky Repairman is asked by Miss Yvonne if that's a wrench in his pocket, to which he responds, "Oh there it is."

-Fiona Conway does this (literally with the pizza boy) in the Midsomer Murders episode "Not In My Back Yard".
+- Fiona Conway does this (literally with the pizza boy) in the Midsomer Murders episode "Not in My Back Yard".

-In one episode of Six Feet Under, David has spontaneous sex with a plumber in the morgue.
-Later, he tells his boyfriend Keith about it, and warns him that he might have to talk about plumbing if he wants any action that night.
+- In one episode of Six Feet Under, David has spontaneous sex with a plumber in the morgue.
+Later, he tells his boyfriend Keith about it and warns him that he might have to talk about plumbing if he wants any action that night.

-In Community episode The Art of Discourse Troy and Abed are discussing Porn Names when porn-esque bass music starts playing and a studly pizza delivery guy enters asking in a suggestive manner who ordered the pizza with "extra sausage" he has.
-After Troy and Abed flee the room, the music stops and the camera cuts to Leonard with a guitar saying he ordered the pizza.
+- In episode "The Art of Discourse", Troy and Abed are discussing Porn Names when porn-esque bass music starts playing and a studly pizza delivery guy enters asking in a suggestive manner who ordered the pizza with "extra sausage" he has.
+As Troy and Abed exchange a glance and proceed to flee the room, the music stops and the camera cuts to Leonard with a bass guitar saying he ordered the pizza.

-The episode Remedial Chaos Theory features seven different timelines, each having a different character go downstairs to let the pizza guy in.
+- The episode "Remedial Chaos Theory" features seven different timelines, each having a different character go downstairs to let the pizza guy in.
 In the timeline where Pierce is the one to go, he comes back with the pizza and says: "Man, pizza guys are getting worse and worse looking.
 Guess all the good ones went into porn."